2018–19 Charlotte 49ers men's basketball team

 The 2018–19 Charlotte 49ers men's basketball team represented the University of North Carolina at Charlotte during the 2018–19 NCAA Division I men's basketball season.
-The 49ers, led by first year head coach Ron Sanchez, played their home games at the Dale F. Halton Arena as members Conference USA.
+The 49ers, led by first year head coach Ron Sanchez, played their home games at the Dale F. Halton Arena as members of Conference USA.

 Previous season

 The 49ers finished the 2017–18 season 6–23, 2–16 in C-USA play to finish in last place.
 They failed to qualify for the C-USA tournament.

 On December 14, 2017, head coach Mark Price was fired after a 3–6 start to the season and was replaced by Fancher.
 Houston Fancher was named interim coach for the remainder of the season.
 On March 6, 2018, new athletic director Mike Hill fired Fancher.
 On March 19, 2018, the school hired Virginia associate head coach Ron Sanchez as their new head coach.